 You should consult an experienced teacher before using fertility awareness as a method of contraception.

-For more detailed information on the method see our fertility awareness brochure.
+For more detailed information on the method download our fertility awareness brochure below.

 Family Planning has clinics located throughout New Zealand.
 Use the clinic finder to find your nearest clinic.